typelevel/mouse/README.md

 ## Contributing

-Mouse is maintained by @benhutchison and @danicheg
+Mouse is maintained by @benhutchison and @danicheg.

 Issues and pull requests are welcome.
 Code contributions should be aligned with the above scope to be included, and include unit tests.
 See [contributing guide](./DEV.md) for more details.